Townsville: Federal

 The majority of the population of Townsville is represented in the Australian House of Representatives by Phillip Thompson of the Liberal National Party, reelected as the member for the Division of Herbert at the 2022 Australian federal election.
 Some of the suburbs on the southern fringe of the urban area are part of the Division of Dawson and are represented by Andrew Willcox, representing the Liberal National Party.
 Some of the northern suburbs of Townsville, known collectively as the "Northern Beaches", are included in the Division of Kennedy which is represented by Bob Katter (Katter's Australian Party), who is based in Mount Isa about 900 km west of Townsville.

-Ian Macdonald (Liberal National Party), who was one of twelve senators elected by Queensland to the Australian Senate, was based in Townsville until 2019, when he failed to be re-elected.
-Mcdonald had been demoted to the fourth spot on the LNP ballot, which is considered by many to be 'unwinnable'.
-Incoming Queensland Liberal National senator Susan McDonald has committed to opening an office in Townsville.

 Economy

 The city has a diverse economy with strengths in education, healthcare, retail, construction and manufacturing.
 It is a defence hub and is home to thousands of military personnel.
 It is also a major manufacturing and processing hub.
 Townsville is the only city globally to refine three different base metals — zinc, copper, and nickel — and it is planned in the near future to be home to a $2billion lithium-ion battery manufacturing facility developed by the Imperium3 consortium in partnership with Siemens.
 Nickel ore is imported from Indonesia, the Philippines and New Caledonia and processed at the Yabulu Nickel refinery, 30 km north of the port.
 Zinc ore is transported by rail from the Cannington Mine, south of Cloncurry, for smelting at the Sun Metals refinery south of Townsville.
 Copper concentrate from the smelter at Mount Isa is also railed to Townsville for further refining at the copper refinery at Stuart..
 The zinc refinery is one of the world's largest with an expansion from 2019.

 Townsville has several large public assets as a result of its relative position and population.
 These include the largest campus of the oldest university in northern Queensland, James Cook University, the Australian Institute of Marine Science headquarters, Great Barrier Reef Marine Park Authority, the large Army base at Lavarack Barracks, and RAAF Base Townsville.